Shame (1988 film)

 Shame is a 1988 Australian drama film directed by Steve Jodrell and written by Beverly Blankenship and Michael Brindley.

-Deborra-Lee Furness stars as Asta, a barrister from Perth on a solo motorcycle trip through the Australian countryside.
-After damaging her bike she is forced to stay in a rural town while waiting for replacement parts.
-While there, she learns of the unsettling nature of the town, where the residents turn a blind eye to the young men's constant harassments and sexual assault of the town's young women.
+Deborra-Lee Furness stars as Asta Cadell, a barrister from Perth on a solo motorcycle trip through the Australian countryside.
+When her bike is damaged, she is forced to stay in a rural town while waiting for replacement parts.
+While there, she learns of the unsettling nature of the town, where the residents turn a blind eye to the young men's constant harassment and sexual assault of the town's young women.

 Plot

 After her motorbike breaks down during a lone tour of outback Western Australia, vacationing barrister Asta Cadell is forced to stay in the small fictitious township of Ginborak while she waits for replacement parts.

 On arriving in the town, she immediately receives catcalls and sexually suggestive comments from many of the town's men.
 The town's sergeant, Wal Cuddy, dismisses her concerns and suggests that she not stay in the town long.

 Cadell arrives at the home and shop of the local mechanic, Tim Curtis, and though originally dismissed by the Curtis' apprentice, is allowed to borrow the mechanics' tools to work on her bike.
 Cadell asks him to allow her to stay in his guest house while she waits for the parts to arrive and he assents, rejecting her offer of money.
 The room is set out for her by Curtis' short tempered mother, Norma, and Cadell is lying down to sleep when Curtis' wife arrives home with her daughter Lizzie who is visibly shaken.

 Later that night, Curtis and his wife exit their house mid fight, and Lizzie runs off into the night, crying.
-Cadell finds and comforts her as she cries.
+Cadell finds and comforts the young girl.

-Cadell's assertive personality brings her into conflict with the bullying female owner of a meat-processing factory and with the ruthless group of young men who have pack-raped several girls in the town.
-The youths turn their unpleasant attentions to her, at which she vigorously defends herself, inflicting injuries on some of the boys.
+Cadell's assertive personality brings her into conflict with the bullying female owner of a meat-processing factory and with the ruthless group of young men who have gang-raped several girls in the town.
+The youths turn their unpleasant attentions to her, from which she vigorously defends herself, inflicting injuries on some of the boys.
 She complains to the police sergeant, who explains that the boys are simply having fun, and threatens Cadell with an assault charge, at which she reveals she is a barrister and not an easy target for his corrupt behaviour.
 She begins to speak more openly and energetically, in public and private, about the scandalous affairs which she has learned are occurring in this isolated town.